ABOUT EUCLID TECHLABS

 Dr. Chunguang Jing, Vice President for Engineering

 Chunguang Jing received his Ph.D. in 2005 from Illinois Institute of Technology.
 Supported by Laboratory Director Graduate Appointee grant, he performed his thesis work at the Argonne Wakefield Accelerator Facility of Argonne National Laboratory.
 Since graduation, he has been a Senior Researcher at Euclid Techlabs LLC, and was promoted to VP for Engineering in 2012.
-Dr. Chunguang Jing has been a Guest Scientist at Argonne National Laboratory since 2005.
+Dr. Chunguang Jing has been a consultant at Argonne National Laboratory since 2005.
 He was an instructor at the US Particle Accelerator School in 2010.

 His research interests are focused on high gradient accelerating structures and electron sources.
 In particular he works on RF coupling design schemes, wakefield acceleration, photoinjectors, field emission sources, breakdown studies and power extraction, etc; all in the range from few GHz to few THz.
 He has been a Principal Investigator on 12 DoE SBIR projects (2007-2014).
 He has authored and co-authored two book chapters, over 30 refereed journal papers (including RMP, PRL, APL, etc.) and 100 conference papers.